Entering the onsen, or Japanese hot springs, is not a as simple as unclothing and hoping into the water.

 Kono-yu is the bath that will bring you happiness in your marriage and longevity.

-This is the oldest hot spring in Kinosaki.
-It is said that it was discovered when a villager found an oriental stork healing its wounds in the waters.
+This is the oldest bathhouse building in Kinosaki.
+It is said that Kono-yu's water was discovered when an Oriental White Stork was healing its wounds in the hot spring.

 The onsen is a quiet bathing sanctuary, set away from the busy streets in the back of the town.
 Relax in the outdoor bath surrounded by lush natural surroundings and fresh air.